min2ha/ukwa-site/content/target/56412/index.en.md

   "subject": null
 }

-# BBC: Some see 'physiological changes' after using internet

 News article that references recent studies that show some people spending excessive time on the internet can show physiological changes similar to drug withdrawal, researchers in Swansea and Milan found.